Fastest Open-Source Databases

 Conclusion

-PostgreSQL and MariaDB both performed quite well, and left MySQL in the dust.
+PostgreSQL and MariaDB both performed well, and left MySQL in the dust.
 It is actually surprising how much faster MariaDB is than MySQL, considering they are compatible with each other.

 I would use PostgreSQL for new projects if that option was available to me.
 For any existing workload that uses MySQL, you might see a large performance bump by switching to MariaDB.